jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/pso/pso.rst

 .. note::

-    A working GP implementation is required in order to obtain any points for the additional tasks described within the assignment.
+    A working PSO implementation is required in order to obtain any points for the additional tasks described within the assignment.